Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Weight: 22.3-48.1 oz

-Northern goshawks are closely related to sharp-shinned and cooper’s hawks — except larger and more aggressive.
+American goshawks are closely related to sharp-shinned and Cooper’s hawks — except larger and more aggressive.
 Their coloration is mostly gray with white stripes above their red-orange eyes.

 The best chance of seeing them is to head for the woods, as they like to hide out in large, dense sections of forest.
 Be careful to keep a safe distance though, since these defensive hawks are known for attacking people that get too close to their nests.